ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 	modified:   BookTracking/AppDelegate.swift
 {%- endhighlight -%}

 See the Git tips above the file names.
-Let's unstage the changes at the `AppDelegate.swift` file.
+Let's unstage the changes in the `AppDelegate.swift` file.

 {%- highlight diff -%}
 git restore --staged BookTracking/AppDelegate.swift